cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 Once a device is assigned, the Pod might require specific configuration in it.
 In the case of network devices, this configuration usually contains IP (v4/v6) addresses, routes and VLANs.
 These parameters are passed by the ResourceClaimTemplate definition as opaque configs for the request.
+Note that there is no parameter for passing IP addresses directly, and an IPAM pool must be referenced if an address is to be allocated.
 Here is a modified version the claim above to pass additional parameters to the Network Driver in the claim request:

 ```